Crew Resources

 With the docking option, there are again two flavors: regular old docking and the dreaded “Med-mooring”…which all American skippers hate.

 In the Med, it is MUCH MUCH more tricky!
 Basically we will have to Med-moor.
 Europeans LOVE this.
 Americans HATE it (since we never get any practice at it on this side of the Atlantic since it’s more or less insane).
 The basic point of Med-mooring is for marina operators to jam in 30 boats into a space that can comfortably accommodate 20.
-The way it works is that we will be backing up to a CONCRETE! pier with other vessels (often mega-yatchs owned by Russian oligarchs with armed security thugs) inches away on each side.
-We’ll have tons of pretentious Euros watching us, and judging us, and yelling solicited instructions to us in unrecognized languages.
+The way it works is that we will be backing up to a CONCRETE! pier with other vessels (often mega-yatchs owned by Russian oligarchs with armed security thugs) inches away (or less) on each side.
+We’ll have tons of pretentious Euros watching us, and judging us, and yelling unsolicited instructions to us in unrecognized languages.
 We’ll have to somehow tie up to the concrete pier (to a couple of rusty old cringles helpfully located three feet below the edge of the pier just out of reaching distance while you are lying on your tummy in the mud) and then pick up two aptly-named “slime-lines” and drag them forward with their slimy attached mooring lines that are covered in skank up to the bow.
 (And that’s if we’re lucky!
-Sometimes we’ll have to play out our anchor while doing all of this.)
-We’ll then have to power forward and back as we tie and retie all the lines until we’re snug and can get the passerelle (aka gangplank) set out without falling in.
+Sometimes we’ll have to play out our anchor while backing into the wall.)
+We’ll then have to power back and forth as we tie and retie all the lines until we’re snug and can get the passerelle (aka “gangplank” in landlubberspeak) set out without falling in.
 We’ve got to do all this without destroying the stern of the boat on the concrete, or punching a hole through our new neighbor’s freshly painted and buffed fiberglass, all in a 30 knot cross-wind.

 But it’s all fun, and we can be the judgy ones hurling insults when the next boat lines up to squeeze in!